-TOIL_WORKDIR An absolute path to a directory where Toil will write its temporary files.
-This directory must exist on each worker node and may be set to a different value on each worker.
+TOIL WORKDIR An absolute path to a directory where Toil will write its temporary files.
+This directory must 1012_1101112111 exist on each worker node and may be set to a different value on each worker.
 The workDir command line option overrides this.
 On Mesos nodes, TOIL_WORKDIR generally defaults to the Mesos sandbox, except on CGCloud-provisioned nodes where it defaults to /var/lib/mesos.
 In all other cases, the system's standard temporary directory is used.
 TOIL_TEST_TEM P An absolute path to a directory where Toil tests will write their temporary files.
 Defaults to the system's standard temporary directory.
-TOIL TEST INTE GRAFINE this allows the integration tests to run.
+TOIL_TEST_INTE GRATIME this allows the integration tests to run.
 Only valid when running the tests from the source directory via make test or make test_parallel.
-TOIL_TEST_EXPERIMENTAL allows tests on experimental features to run (such as the Google and Azure) job stores.
+TOIL_TEST_EXPERIMENTAthis allows tests on experimental features to run (such as the Google and Azure) job stores.
 Only valid when running tests from the source directory via make test or make test_parallel.
-TOIL APPLIANCE E_TSTELIFEILY qualified reference for the Toil Appliance you wish to use, in the form REPO/IMAGE: TAG. quay.io/ucsc_cgl/toil:3.6.0 and cket/toil:3.5.0 are both examples of valid options.
+TOIL_APPLIANCE E_TSHELIFILLY qualified reference for the Toil Appliance you wish to use, in the form REPO/IMAGE: TAG. quay.io/ucsc_cgl/toil:3.6.0 and cket/toil:3.5.0 are both examples of valid options.
 Note that since Docker defaults to Dockerhub repos, only quay.io repos need to specify their registry.
-TOIL_DOCKER_R ECHSURY of the registry of the Toil Appliance image you wish to use.
+TOIL_DOCKER_R ECHSTIRY of the registry of the Toil Appliance image you wish to use.
 Docker will use Dockerhub by default, but the quay.io registry is also very popular and easily specifiable by settting this option to quay.io.
-TOIL_DOCKER_N ANNE name of the Toil Appliance image you wish to use.
+TOIL_DOCKER_N ANE name of the Toil Appliance image you wish to use.
 Generally this is simply toil but this option is provided to override this, since the image can be built with arbitrary names.
-TOIL_AWS_ZONE The EC2 zone to provision nodes in if using Toil's provisioner.
-TOIL_AWS_AMI ID of the AMI to use in node provisioning.
-If in doubt, don't set this variable.
-TOIL_AWS_NODE E_DEED to the checks.
-If set to True, nodes that fail EC2 health checks won't immediately be terminated so they can be examined and the cause of failure determined.
+The EC2 zone to provision nodes in if using Toil's provisioner.
+TOIL_AWS_AMI • TOIL_AWS_NODE that fail EC2 health checks won't immediately be terminated so they can be examined and the cause of failure determined.
 If any EC2 nodes are left behind in this manner, the security group will also be left behind by necessity as it cannot be deleted until all associated nodes have been terminated.
 TOIL_SLURM_ARGSrguments for sbatch for the slurm batch system.
 Do not pass CPU or memory specifications here.
 Instead, define resource requirements for the job.
 There is no default value for this variable.
-TOIL_GRIDENGIN NEARAGENTS for qsub for the gridengine batch system.
+TOIL_GRIDENGIN NEATAINGENTS for qsub for the gridengine batch system.
 Do not pass CPU or memory specifications here.
 Instead, define resource requirements for the job.
 There is no default value for this variable.
-TOIL_GRIDENGIN NPaPHlel environment arguments for qsub and for the gridengine batch system.
+TOIL_GRIDENGIN NPaPHellel environment arguments for qsub and for the gridengine batch system.
 There is no default value for this variable.
-TOIL_TORQUE_A Racguments for qsub for the Torque batch system.
-Do not pass CPU or memory specifications here.
-Instead, define extra parameters for the job such as queue.
-Example: -q medium Use TOIL_TORQUE_REQS to pass extra values for the -l resource requirements parameter.
-TOIL TOPOLIE P There is no default value for this variable.
-TOIL_TORQUE_R EQSquments for the resource requirements for Torque batch system.
-Do not pass CPU or memory specifications here.
-Instead, define extra resource requirements as a string that goes after the -l argument to qsub.
-Example: walltime=2:00:00,file=50gb There is no default value for this variable. value for this variable.